 Dealing with insurance and then facing a personal injury lawsuit can be intimidating.
 Instead of trying to navigate the law yourself while dealing with getting your car repaired and healing, you should work with an experienced personal injury attorney like Ted A. Greve.

 The lawyers at Ted A. Greve & Associates, P.A. understand how difficult car accidents can be on someone and their family, which is why they aggressively advocate for your recovery with an insurance company or in court.
-Call today to schedule a free case consultation with our aggressive car accident injury claim attorneys in Atlanta.
+Call today to schedule a free case consultation with our aggressive car accident injury claim attorneys in Atlanta GA.